someonesdad1/plib/README.md

 navigation easy (the 'if 1:' lines cause the folding and the comments give the section a name).
 Since this will bug most people, it's not hard to get a code formatter to put things back to a more conventional form.
-Otherwise, I mostly follow the guidelines of PEP-8 (see https://www.python.org/dev/peps/pep-0008/).
+Otherwise, I mostly follow the formatting guidelines of PEP-8 (see https://www.python.org/dev/peps/pep-0008/).

 One great advantage of this vertically compressed form is that I can